Ana Mercedes Díaz Cardozo: Government of Asgardia

 On 24 June 2018, Díaz was appointed as Prime Minister of Asgardia, a newly created Space Nation.
 She directed the Asgardian Executive Body, setting the priorities of the government and organizing its workflow.
-She resigned in February 27th, 2020, and went on to serve as assessor to the Head of the Nation.
+She resigned on February 27, 2020, and went on to serve as assessor to the Head of the Nation.

 Research and publications

 Díaz studies and analyzes socialism in the 21st century.
 Her work investigates how countries respond to socialist economies, how electoral processes are carried out in socialist nations, and what this means for democracies in the Americas and worldwide.

 She has two publications related to her personal experiences in the electoral field.
 The first is Debemos Cobrar (We Must Collect), published in Venezuela in 2007.
 The second is 72 Horas en Ecuador: Un Milagro de Dios (72 Hours in Ecuador: A Miracle of God), published in Ecuador in 2018.

 Personal life

 Díaz married in 1984 and divorced in 2006.
 She has a daughter and son, both Venezuelans, who are citizens of and live in the United States.
 In August 2012 Díaz became an American citizen.
 She lives in Florida.

 In November 2020 Díaz endorsed Donald Trump in the 2020 United States presidential election.